zulip/zulip-desktop/development.md

 ```

 Install project dependencies:
 ```sh
 $ npm install
 ```

 Start the app:
 ```sh
 $ npm start
 ```

-Start and watch changes
+Start and watch changes:
 ```sh
 $ npm run dev
 ```

+## Troubleshooting

+If you have any problems running the app, see the [most common
+issues](./troubleshooting.md).

-### Making a release
+## Making a release

-To package app into an installer use command:
+To package the app into an installer:
 ```
 npm run dist
 ```

-It will start the packaging process for the operating system you are running this command on.
-The ready for distribution file (e.g. dmg, windows installer, deb package) will be outputted to the `dist` directory.
+This command will produce distributable packages or installers for the
+operating system you're running on:
+* on Windows, a Windows installer file
+* on macOS, a `.dmg` file
+* on Linux, a plain `.zip` file as well as a `.deb` file and an
+  `AppImage` file.

-You can create a Windows installer only when running on Windows and similarly for Linux and OSX.
-So, to generate all three installers, you will need all three operating systems.
+To generate all three types, you will need all three operating

-# Troubleshooting
-If you have any problems running the app please see the [most common issues](./troubleshooting.md).
+systems.

+The output files appear in the `dist/` directory.